-The Developer Project Coordinator in Traffic Engineering handles all developer project reviews and contacts.
+The Region Engineer handles all developer project reviews and contacts.
 The developer submits design plans and a traffic study to MaineDOT, showing the projected traffic flow and/or turning movements.
-Developer plans must include the existing right of way lines for each affected roadway, the roadway baselines as established in previous MaineDOT projects and the MaineDOT map file number of relevant MaineDOT right of way plans.
+Developer plans must include the existing right of way lines for each affected roadway, the roadway baselines as established in previous MaineDOT projects and the

+MaineDOT map file number of relevant MaineDOT right of way plans.
 MaineDOT reviews the plans to determine whether the project meets applicable requirements and can be accommodated by the highway system.
-The Title Office Condemnation Unit determines whether additional right of way is required for the project.
+The Title Office Condemnation Unit in consultation with the Chief Surveyor determines whether additional right of way is required for the project.
 If a project is approved, MaineDOT may impose operations or design requirements on the project as a condition to the approval.